mchav/mchav.github.io/_posts/2016-11-20-a-simple-server-in-frege.md

 I've always liked working in Java because the packages are extensive and are usually well documented.
 However, I prefer working in functional languages because functional languages do a better job of enforcing modularity.
 [Frege](https://github.com/Frege/frege) seems to be the sweet spot between these two concerns (I haven't looked into [ETA](https://github.com/typelead/eta) yet but it seems promising too).
 So I took it upon myself to try and write a simple HTTP server in Frege using Java SE (if you count the sun packages as part of Java SE proper).

-The goal will be to server the text "<h1>It worked</h1>" to localhost:8000 using Frege.
+The goal will be to serve the text "<h1>It worked</h1>" to localhost:8000 using Frege.
 Let's start by defining the module that our application will exist in, the response string and a dummy main function.

 ```
 module Server where